 Most of the furniture in Alumni and Lankenau Halls is affixed to the walls in the rooms.
 In Wehrenberg, and Guild Memorial Halls wardrobes and dressers/closets are built-in.
 However, beds and desks are movable.
 All other halls have movable furniture.
 To learn more about specific halls and their furniture visit our Residence Halls Page.

 Furniture and equipment are not to be removed from an assigned place of use (this includes desk chairs).
-We want you to make yourself at home, so feel free to decorate your room with these stipulations in mind: please use adhesives that come off easily, don’t use anything that would damage the wall or wood in the room and no drilling into the wall/wood.
+We want you to make yourself at home, so feel free to decorate your room with these stipulations in mind: please use adhesives that come off easily, don’t drill into or use anything that would damage the wall or wood.

-Most beds are a twin extra long (80 inch).
+Most beds are a twin XL (80 inch).

 For student safety, lofts, decks, and bed risers are prohibited in all residence halls.

 Alumni, Lankenau, and Brandt do not have building-wide AC.
 However, they have some common area spaces on the first floor that have AC.
 All other halls on campus have AC.

 The Sorority Housing Complex, Beacon, Guild/Memorial, Kade-Duesenberg German House, and Wehrenberg Halls are air-conditioned.
 In addition, the Promenade Apartments are air-conditioned.
 There is an added cost for rooms in these halls.
 There are a limited number of air-conditioned rooms available elsewhere on campus for students with documented medical needs.
 Due to the limited number of available rooms, medical needs are prioritized based on medical need, severity, and consultation with the Academic and Accommodations Resource Center.
 There is an additional fee to have an air-conditioning unit activated in the applicable room.